 The Company currently plans to undertake an initial public offering of its securities.
-Immediately prior to its proposed offering, the Company will merge with Trex Company, Inc., a wholly owned subsidiary of the Company (the "Reorganization").
-Subsequent to the merger, Trex Company, Inc. will be the surviving company.
-In conjunction with the Reorganization, the Company will (1) pay a cash distribution to its members representing undistributed taxable earnings and a return of capital and (2) recognize a deferred income tax liability resulting from the conversion to a C corporation.
+Immediately prior to its proposed offering, the Junior units in the Company will be exchanged for shares of Common Stock of Trex Company, Inc., a wholly owned subsidiary of the Company, and the Preferred units in the Company will be purchased by Trex Company, Inc. (the "Reorganization").
+Subsequent to such transactions, the Company will be the wholly owned subsidiary of Trex Company, Inc. In conjunction with the Reorganization, the Company will (1) pay a cash distribution to its members representing undistributed taxable earnings and a return of capital and (2) recognize a deferred income tax liability resulting from the conversion to a C corporation.

-The net proceeds from the proposed offering are planned to be used primarily to reduce outstanding indebtedness, fund a portion of the cash distribution to its members, redeem all outstanding preferred equity and provide funds for expansion of operations, working capital needs, brand development and other general corporate purposes.
+The net proceeds from the proposed offering are planned to be used primarily to reduce outstanding indebtedness, fund a portion of the cash distribution to its members, purchase all outstanding preferred equity and provide funds for expansion of operations, working capital needs, brand development and other general corporate purposes.